 Members: The Association Arbitration Panel shall consist of three (3) members

 - a chair, an at-large member, and an athlete member.
 There shall also be a first alternate, second alternate, and additional alternates who may be appointed from time to time when any of the three members of the AAP are not available.
 Members of the AAP shall not be members of the Association Board or Executive Committee.
+Individuals named in the grievance, grievants, and respondents shall not participate in the appointment of panel members except to identify potential conflicts oif interest.

 Appointments: Appointments shall be made by the President with the approval of the Association Board.
 The appointments shall be duly reflected in the minutes of a properly convened Board meeting.